-Despite his importance as both a player and a captain, he was a victim of the lack of parallels and RC options found in the late 1980s.
-This means that he only has two RCs to pick from, and they look similar.
+Despite his importance as a player and a captain, he was a victim of the lack of parallels and RC options found in the late 1980s.
+He only has two RCs to pick from, and they look similar.

 Sakic’s 1989 Topps card is what we’ll begin with.
-It features a simple posed profile shot of the player, looking towards the camera with a blank expression on his face.
-It’s not especially notable, aside from the border design which has a Fresh Prince feel, and the old Nordiques logo.
+It features a simple posed profile shot of the player looking toward the camera with a blank expression.
+It’s not especially notable, aside from the border design with a Fresh Prince feel and the old Nordiques logo.

-The blue edges make it a bit more difficult to find gem mint copies, which will sell for a four-figure fee if they’ve been professionally graded.
+The blue edges make it more difficult to find gem mint copies, which will sell for a four-figure fee if they’ve been professionally graded.

 O-Pee-Chee (OPC) is Topps’ Canadian counterpart.
 In most cases, OPC hockey sets tend to carry a significant premium over the Topps versions, as they were typically produced in lower amounts.
 However, this set is an exception, as both were overproduced significantly.